connerlaursen/Portfolio-React/README.md

 # Portfolio-React
-New Portfolio using React
+Portfolio created from scratch using React

 ## Description

-A social media app using nosql to horizontally expand the database.
+A portfolio of my accomplishments as a developer

 ## Table Of Contents